kwconnect/mtext-rest-document-process-sample/README.md

 * passwordplain - password in clear text
 * filter - filter expression to query documents

 The request queries the M/TEXT database for sample documents.
-It shows a simple search of documents starting with a given name.
+It shows a simple search for documents starting with a given name.
-The filter is using a simple query by name.

 ```
 Name like "WillkommenDocument*"
 ```

-The query can be more complex.
+The filter expression can become arbitrarily complex.
 Every searchable metadata and datamodel node can be used to query documents.
-The documents are search accross the whole document storage of M/TEXT.
+The documents are searched accross the whole document storage of M/TEXT.
-There are other methods to search documents in a known folder or quering the postbox of the current user.
+There are other methods to search documents in a known folder or querying the postbox of the current user.

-The test script calls the request "Delete document" to delete all existing sample documents.

 ### Delete document (DELETE)